 For anyone interested in caching water in advance, please follow these guidelines and Leave No Trace ethics:

-- Cache water inside a designated bear box.
+- Cache water inside designated water cache boxes ONLY.
 Those locations are listed here.
 Stashing water bottles in random locations is problematic for many reasons, including sunlight causing leaching of chemicals from low density polyethylene into the water, which can make you very ill; wildlife will bite, chew, peck, smash and kick through the bottles to get to the water; detracts from a National Scenic Trail experience when there are plastic bottles hidden throughout the trail corridor.

 - Mark your bottles with your name (or trail name) and anticipated date you’ll reach that location.
 Unmarked bottles are for anyone, and are often left by trail angels.